 Wechsler Preschool and Primary Scale of Intelligence (WPPSI): we use the new version that is partially administered on iPads.
 Kids love using the iPad and are more engaged with the testing process.

 Woodcock-Johnson IV (WJ-IV): subtests 1, 2, 4, and 5

-3. Schedule your feedback session with the psychologist, who will review the scores with you and provide you with a report to submit with your application.
+The psychologist will review the scores with you during a separate appointment and provide you with a report to submit with your application.